FHA Chapter 13 Bankruptcy Guidelines To Qualify For Mortgage

 Verification of Rent From Property Management Company

-If the borrower is renting from a property management company, a VOR Form completed by the property manager is sufficient instead of canceled checks and 12 months’ bank statements.
-A lender provides the verification of the rent form, which the property manager of the property management company needs to complete, sign, date, and stamp.
+If the tenant is leasing from a property management firm, a Verification of Rent (VOR) Form filled out by the property manager is satisfactory in place of canceled checks and 12 months’ worth of bank statements.
+The lender supplies the rent verification form, and it is the responsibility of the property manager from the property management company to fill out, sign, date, and stamp the form.

 All VA and FHA loans during and after the Chapter 13 Bankruptcy discharge date are all manual underwriting.
 There is nothing drastically different between automated AUS approved versus manual underwriting except caps on debt to income ratio.
 Debt-to-income ratio is capped depending on the number of compensating factors.

-Compensating factors are necessary for higher debt-to-income ratio borrowers.
-Debt-to-income ratio is capped at 31% front-end and 43% back-end with zero compensating factors.
-One or more late payments during the Chapter 13 Bankruptcy Repayment Period can be an automatic disqualification.
+Compensating factors are essential for borrowers with a higher debt-to-income ratio.
+The debt-to-income ratio has a limit of 31% on the front end and 43% on the back end without any compensating factors.
+Having one or more late payments during the Chapter 13 Bankruptcy Repayment Period could result in automatic disqualification.

 Best Mortgage Lenders For VA and FHA Loans While In Chapter 13 Bankruptcy